gotaker/MRV-App/README.md

 - Mock API files exist and default port is free

 Prestart runs doctor automatically.
+---
 ## Troubleshooting

 - **Blank page / “Angular requires Zone.js”**

-  Ensure import 'zone.js' is at the top of src/main.ts.
+  - Ensure import 'zone.js' is at the top of `src/main.ts`.

 - **Schema validation errors (tsConfig, buildTarget, main, etc.)**

-  Run npm run doctor and follow the guidance.
+   - Run `npm run doctor` and follow the guidance.
 We normalize angular.json to @angular-devkit/build-angular:application and serve → buildTarget.

 - **CORS or network errors**

-  Use the proxy (/kpis) and ensure the mock API is running.
+  - Use the proxy (/kpis) and ensure the mock API is running.
 Test `http://127.0.0.1:3001/kpis` directly.

 - **Port already in use**

-  Free it or change MOCK_API_PORT and update the proxy temporarily.
+  - Free it or change MOCK_API_PORT and update the proxy temporarily.

 - **“Cannot find module 'json-server'”**

-  Install it (as dev dep): npm i -D json-server.
+  - Install it (as dev dep): `npm i -D json-server`.
+---
 ## Roadmap

 - API integration: swap mock with real endpoints via environment config.